 Roasted Red Pepper Tomato Sauce

 - 2 red bell peppers

-- 1 tablespoon extra-virgin olive oil (check below for oil-free version)
+- 1 tablespoons extra-virgin olive oil (check recipe notes for oil-free version)

 - 1 teaspoon white wine vinegar